Tamara Tunie: Career

 In 2002, Tunie played Alberta Green in the first season of the Fox thriller series 24.
 In 2010, she made her directing debut with romantic comedy film See You in September.
 In 2012, she returned to film, playing Margaret Thomason in the Robert Zemeckis-directed drama Flight starring Denzel Washington.
 From 2014 to 2015, she was regular cast member in the Sundance TV drama series The Red Road.

 Tunie won a Tony Award in 2007 for the production of the Broadway musical Spring Awakening; she has also won a Drama Desk Award.
 In 2016, she won an Obie Award for Distinguished Performance in Familiar, written by Danai Gurira.

 From 2016 to 2018, Tunie had a recurring role as Monica Graham in the CBS police drama series Blue Bloods.
 In 2018, she was regular cast member in two series, ABC comedy drama Dietland and BBC Two/Netflix co-produced drama Black Earth Rising.
 In the latter she played Eunice Clayton, US Assistant Secretary of State for African Affairs.
 Her other television credits include The Good Wife, Survivor's Remorse, Better Call Saul, and Almost Family.
 Tunie also played Gugu Mbatha-Raw's mother in the 2018 romantic comedy-drama film Irreplaceable You.
 In 2022, she appeared as Cissy Houston in the biographical drama film Whitney Houston: I Wanna Dance with Somebody directed by Kasi Lemmons.

 In 2022 she played Kamala Harris in The 47th at The Old Vic theater in London.
 In 2024, Tunie joined the cast of Beyond the Gates as family matriarch, Anita Dupree.
 The soap premiered in early 2025 on CBS.

+She is the 2025-2026 Artist-In-Residence for MCG Jazz in Pittsburgh, Pennsylvania.